00

 11. Sales Growth vs. Baseline

-12. Customer Lifetime Value (CLTV) Acquired via BOGO:
+12. Customer Lifetime Value (CLTV)

 13. Time to Redeem

-14. Website Traffic (for Online Stores)
+14. Website Traffic (Online Stores)

 Best Practices for Running a Profitable BOGO Sale